Customer Profitability sample for Power BI: Take a tour

-Without selecting any visualizations on the report page, expand the filter pane on the right.
+Without selecting any visualizations on the report page, expand the filter pane on the right (if it isn't already expanded).
 The Filters pane should display only Page level filters.

 Locate the filter for Industry and select the arrow to expand the list.
 Let's add a page filter for the Distribution industry.
 First, clear all selections by clearing the Select All checkbox.
-Then select Distribution.
+Then select Distribution only.

-To see actual revenue, return to the dashboard and use Q&A to ask total revenue for distribution by scenario by executive.
+To see actual revenue, select the Q&A box in the dashboard and enter total revenue by executive for distribution by scenario.